mgmodell/CoLab/README.md

 * Start working in your own branch
     * `git branch <enter_new_branch_name>`
     * `git checkout <enter_new_branch_name>`
-* On WSL (Windows), use `sudo service mysql start` to start the database server
-* Use `foreman start -f Procfile.dev` to run the server
-    * If this gives an error, try the following:
-        1. `yarn install` (this sets up the JavaScript packages)
-        1. `bundle install` (this sets up the ruby gems/packages)
-        1. `rails db:migrate` (this sets up the database)
-        1. try again
 * Open [the test server](http://localhost:3000)
 * Play with it to understand the problem
     * Create your own user account